leshec/axum_clerk_basic/README.md

 ### 🔑 Add your Clerk keys to the project

+# You need to add two files and then include them in your .gitignore

 1. **Create a `Secrets.toml` file** in the **root** of your project:

     ```toml